Emil Berggreen: Mainz 05

 Berggreen moved to 1.
 FSV Mainz 05 on 31 January 2016.
 Hobro IK received about 2 million Danish crowns for the sale.
 A month after his arrival, he was injured and had to get his knee operated.
 He was back in training in the summer 2016.
 Weeks after his return, he suffered an anterior cruciate ligament injury and was out the rest of the season.
 By summer 2017, Berggreen had not made his debut yet.

 Twente

 On 17 July 2019, Berggreen joined FC Twente on a one-year contract with an option for one further year.

 Greuther Fürth

 In September 2020, free agent Berggreen returned to Germany joining 2.
 Bundesliga side SpVgg Greuther Fürth on a two-year contract.
 His contract was terminated by mutual consent on 1 January 2022, effectively making him a free agent again.

 SønderjyskE

 Berggreen signed with Danish Superliga club SønderjyskE on 31 January 2022, after having practiced with the Midtjylland first team through January.
 He signed a one-and-a-half-year deal.
+On 29 May 2024 SønderjyskE confirmed that Berggreen would not extend his contract at the club and would therefore leave SønderjyskE after the season.

+Later career

+Berggreen announced his retirement from football on 13 November 2024.
+He then started a podcast called 'Presbold' with Jannick Liburd and Peter Piil, as well as a podcast called 'Akademiet' with the well-known Danish commentator, Zak Egholm.

+In 2025, it was revealed out of the blue that Berggren was playing football for the U.S. Virgin Islands club Rovers SC, despite having retired from the sport the previous year.
+In an interview in August 2025, Berggren explained that the move came about through his former Sønderjyske teammate, Jannick Liburd, who was playing for the club.
+However, Berggren only played two matches for the club in the CFU Club Shield and one match in the USVISF Premier League, where he also scored the match-winning goal.

+Following those matches, Berggreen explained further in the interview that he would not be playing any more games for Rovers SC.
+Instead, he had been hired for two weeks as an assistant coach for the U.S. Virgin Islands national team.